AndersDeath/diary2/000-current.md

 # 18 October - Tuesday - Gündoğan - 19 day of immigration

 Today I came back to normal condition.
 I meditated and did some sport.
 Also I came back to reactjs investigation.
 I think I've got everything for angular solution and now I need to switch again to that topic.
+It's obvious that Reactjs became a front-end standard nowaday.